AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 --cfg=stylegan3-t --gpus=1 --batch=32 --gamma=32 --batch-gpu=4 --snap=5 --cond True --mirror=1 \
 --resume=/.../network-snapshot-000060.pkl
 ```
-Once you finish training, it may be helpful to view the FID throughout your entire workout.
+Once you finish training, it may be helpful to view the FID throughout your entire training session.
 To do this, the `FID_visualizer.py` function is provided.

-So let's enter the path where all the training outputs are located, the path where we want the FID graph to be saved, and also the total number of images in the dataset.
+So let's enter the `path_results` where all the training outputs are located (Following the example of this tutorial would be /.../Output_train_StyleGAN3), the `path_output` where we want the FID graph to be saved, and also the total number of images in the dataset.
 Ex: 25202.
 ```
 cd Fancy_Augmentation_for_Classification
 python FID_visualizer.py --path_results /.../Output_train_StyleGAN3 \